Data Centers in Kochi

 Kochi is a gateway for the Southern Indian market, offering a unique blend of maritime trade and IT-led growth.

-Proximity To Key Business Districts: Data centers are strategically located near the Nellikode and Ernakulam districts, providing proximity to Infopark and SmartCity Kochi, where a high concentration of technology and outsourcing firms reside.
+Proximity To Key Business Districts: Data centers are located near the Nellikode and Ernakulam districts, providing proximity to Infopark and SmartCity Kochi, where a high concentration of technology and outsourcing firms reside as of September 2025.

-Regional Market Reach: This location effectively serves the entire state of Kerala and parts of Southern Karnataka, reaching a tech-literate population of over 35 million people with low-latency performance.
+Regional Market Reach: This location effectively serves the entire state of Kerala and parts of Southern Karnataka, reaching a tech-literate population of over 35 million people with low-latency performance as of September 2025.

-Tax Advantage For Data Centers: There are currently no specific tax incentives dedicated to data center development in this market.
-Businesses generally operate under standard GST frameworks, though operating within a Special Economic Zone may offer broader customs and service tax relief for exported IT services.
+Tax Advantage For Data Centers: There are currently no specific tax incentives for data center development in this market.
+Operating within a Special Economic Zone may offer broader customs and service tax relief for exported IT services as of September 2025.

 Natural Disaster Risk